 In the conservatory itself, where fragile plants from around the world grow, Lewis watches the durian tree with anticipation.
 He wants it to sprout the fruit that is both loved and banned in Malaysia.
 It tastes like taffy, Lewis notes, but some say it smells like gym socks.

-"If you hold your breath, you're fine," Lewis says.
+"If you hold your breath, you're fine," Lewis said.
 "You can go to hotels and office buildings in Singapore, and they'll have a sign on the door with a picture of a durian and a cross through it – no durians permitted in this building."

 In a garden outside the conservatory building, a tree bears yellow, bumpy fruit, some the size of basketballs.
 Jackfruit is the largest tree-borne fruit in the world, and Lewis and his team are trying to grow it smaller to make it less cumbersome and more marketable to grocery store shoppers.
 The fruit tastes sweet, he says, like honey.